 Note that this cat’s terror could have been reduced or prevented with appropriate signal recognition, carrier training and earlier anxiolytic intervention.
 Instructions at discharge to help manage future visits are encouraged.

-VETERINARY NURSE’S ROLE IN IMPROVING THE VISIT
+VETERINARY NURSE’S ROLE IN

 Veterinary nurses can help ease the stress at the clinic for cats, clients, and the rest of the veterinary staff with some simple measures of hospitality and preparation.
 Low-stress handling techniques result in a cat’s lowered serum cortisol, vital parameters and behavioral stress scores, equating to overall lower observational stress.3 The Cat Friendly Practice® program, initiated by the American Association of Feline Practitioners (AAFP), was designed with the purpose of sharing feline-friendly handling techniques.
 A 2017 survey of current Cat Friendly Practices® showed a 99% satisfaction rate of these tactics, with almost as many willing to recommend the program to a colleague.
 Among the reported top benefits were less stress for the feline patients and higher satisfaction among current clients with cats.4